Doom Patrol: John Arcudi's Doom Patrol (volume 3)

-Visiting Dorothy, Cliff regained his lost memories and how Dorothy became comatose.
+Visiting Dorothy, Cliff regained his lost memories about how Dorothy became comatose.
 Deciding to end the Doom Patrol, Coagula and Cliff took Dorothy to Kentucky to meet her previously unknown birth mother to offer Dorothy a chance at a more 'normal' life, but fearing that Coagula and Cliff were abandoning her, Dorothy had an explosive psychic outburst that reportedly killed Coagula and Cliff, and left her comatose.
 After finding out that Dorothy was permanently brain dead, Cliff gave the doctors permission to turn off her life support.
 The death of Dorothy ended Robotman's contract with Jost resulting in Fast Forward, Fever, Kid Slick and Freak being evicted and striking out together with royalty money that Jost gave them from his Doom Patrol TV series, while Cliff set off into the world once again alone.

-Arcudi's new characters have made very few subsequent appearances, mainly constituting cameos.
+Arcudi's characters have made few subsequent appearances, mainly constituting cameos.

 John Byrne's Doom Patrol (volume 4)

 In August 2004, DC launched a new Doom Patrol series after the new team debuted in JLA.
 John Byrne wrote and illustrated this series, with inks by Doug Hazlewood.
 Touted as "Together again for the first time!", Byrne rebooted the series, eliminating all previous Doom Patrol continuity.

 The series debuted as part of a six-part storyline that ran in JLA #94–99 as "The Tenth Circle", though Byrne only drew this arc as it was written by Chris Claremont.
+This team introduced several new members such as Ava, Grunt, Nudge, and Vortex alongside the 1960s heroes.